 Understanding residual land value (RLV) is crucial for property developers in the UK.
 It’s the cornerstone calculation that determines whether a potential site is worth pursuing.
 For anyone looking to make informed decisions in land acquisition and development, mastering this calculation is non-negotiable.
-In this detailed guide, we’ll explore what residual land value is, how UK developers calculate it, and why it’s so important.
+In this detailed guide, we’ll explore what residual land value is, how UK developers calculate it, and why it’s so important in a fluctuating property market.

 What is Residual Land Value in the UK?